andreterceiro/dio-mobile-meu-tudo--working-with-react-native-components/README.md

 Then the blank app was showed in the Android emulator.

+# View

+Teacher teached us that a View is equivalent to a "<div />" in HTML world.

 # External link

 Teacher also passed [this link about components and APIs](https://reactnative.dev/docs/components-and-apis) in the complimentary materials area.